slawekradzyminski/awesome-testing.com/_posts/2025-07-05-playwright-mcp.md

 header:
   og_image: /images/blog/playwrightmcp.png
 description: >
-  How does Playwright MCP work?
-Theory and use cases.
+  Learn how Playwright MCP combines AI agents, browser automation, and the Model Context Protocol (MCP) to enable intelligent testing, debugging, and documentation.
+Explore how it works, its architecture, and real-world use cases.
 ---

 ![Playwright MCP](/images/blog/playwrightmcp.png)